cfalodun/Ticket-Lifestyle/README.md

 # Scenario 1 – Online Banking System Down (SEV-A)

 ## Ticket Created – End User (Karen)

-"The entire mobile/online banking system is down."

 <img src="https://i.postimg.cc/G90VHvVT/01-ticket-online-banking-created-karen.png" width="500">

----
+Logged in as the end user Karen and created a new ticket stating that the entire mobile and online banking system was down.
+The ticket was submitted into the system.

 ## Default Ticket Properties – Agent (John)

-Observed:
-- Priority
-- Department
-- SLA
-- Assigned To

 <img src="https://i.postimg.cc/V5ypdXpC/02-ticket-online-banking-default-properties-john.png" width="500">

----
+Logged in as Agent John and opened the ticket.
+Observed the default priority, department, SLA, and assignment settings before making changes.

 ## SLA & Department Assignment

-Configured:
-- SLA: **Sev-A (1 hour, 24/7)**
-- Department: **Online Banking**

 <img src="https://i.postimg.cc/gr9Qn3Q6/03-ticket-online-banking-sev-a-online-banking.png" width="500">

----
+Edited the ticket properties.
+Set the SLA to Sev-A (1 hour, 24/7) and changed the department to Online Banking, then saved the configuration.

 ## Escalation Behavior

-After escalation, the ticket became inaccessible due to permission restrictions tied to department and SLA configuration.

 <img src="https://i.postimg.cc/Th8FpnFL/04-ticket-online-banking-inaccessible-john.png" width="500">

-Admin access was required to grant visibility.

----
+Attempted to access the ticket again as John.
+Observed that the ticket became inaccessible due to department-based permission restrictions after escalation.

 ## Ticket Resolution – Agent (Jane)

 <img src="https://i.postimg.cc/vDRkc5kn/05-ticket-online-banking-resolved-by-jane.png" width="500">
+Logged in as Agent Jane.
+Worked the escalated ticket to completion and marked it as resolved.

 ---

 # Scenario 2 – Adobe Upgrade Request (SEV-B)

-## Ticket Created – End User

-"Accounting department needs Adobe upgrade, broken."

 <img src="https://i.postimg.cc/s1Fqv5qS/06-ticket-adobe-upgrade-created-enduser-ken.png" width="500">

----
+Logged in as the end user and created a ticket stating that the accounting department needed an Adobe upgrade.

 ## SLA & Department Assignment

-Configured:
-- SLA: **Sev-B (4 hours, 24/7)**
-- Department: **Support**

 <img src="https://i.postimg.cc/J7yhHmv3/07-ticket-adobe-upgrade-sev-b-support.png" width="500">

----
+Logged in as Agent John.
+Reviewed default properties and set the SLA to Sev-B (4 hours, 24/7) and assigned the ticket to the Support department.

 ## Ticket Resolution – Agent (John)
 <img src="https://i.postimg.cc/VsSN01pR/08-ticket-adobe-upgrade-resolved-by-john.png" width="500">

----

-# Scenario 3 – CFO Laptop Failure (SEV-B)

-Ticket:
-"CFO’s laptop will no longer turn on."

-Configured:
-- SLA: **Sev-B (4 hours, 24/7)**
-- Department: **Support**

-Worked to completion by assigned agent.
+Assigned the ticket to John.
+Worked the issue to completion and marked the ticket as resolved.

 ---